DCCA Policy on Community Grants

 Guidelines

-Organizations may also submit grant applications for one-time events or needs throughout the year.
-The Board will act on such applications on a rolling basis, with decisions typically provided in two months.
+Organizations may submit grant applications for one-time events or needs throughout the year.

-The Board will follow these guidelines with respect to its grants:
+DCCA will generally follow these guidelines with respect to its grants:

 • DCCA grants are limited to organizations working primarily within the Association’s boundaries or partnering with DCCA.